 Some people say life is too short to make your own pastry.
-But contrary to what some people say, it does not take that long to make a tasty pastry and you will see that when you try this recipe.
+But contrary to what some people say, it does not take that long to make a tasty pastry, and you will see that when you try this recipe.

 Not only was this recipe easy to make, but it uses basic ingredients.
-The only thing is that you need to put it in the fridge for an hour to make it easy to roll out and shape.
+The only thing is that you need to put it in the fridge for an hour or so to make it easy to roll out and shape.

 The only problem was making the right amount.
 When I made this initially I used half the pastry ingredients and only had enough for nine pies.
-So I stored the filling and made seven more the next day using store-bought pastry.
+So I stored the extra filling and made seven more the next day using store-bought pastry.

-The difference in taste was significant, with the homemade pastry being definitely much tastier than the store bought pack from Aldi.
+The difference in taste was significant, with the homemade pastry being definitely much tastier than the store-bought pack from Aldi.